Will a Toilet Unclog Itself? Sometimes, But...

 What Problem Is Causing the Clog?

 Clogs will only dissolve if they consist of organic materials that degrade in water.
-Anything other than septic-safe toilet paper and human waste won't degrade in the water, causing the potential for the formation of severe clogs in the pipe that won't clear by themselves.
+Anything other than septic-safe toilet paper, no matter the toilet paper roll dimensions, and human waste won't degrade in the water, causing the potential for the formation of severe clogs in the pipe that won't clear by themselves.
+If all you have is toilet paper and brown toilet water, then that can be okay.

 Flushing diapers, feminine hygiene products, and flushable wipes down the toilet lead to severe clogs in the system.
 These items don't degrade in water.
 They cause clogs and create massive problems in septic systems.